 Hand Overcast - The rug is first unraveled to the last undamaged row of pile.
 An interior hand stitch is then inserted, locking into the foundation to secure the weft line (from left to right) to create an even fringe not foreign to the oriental.

 Hand Fringe Reinsertion - Warps (from top to bottom) are re-inserted into the foundation to replicate the original fringe.

-Hand Sew Pre-woven Fringe - A pre-woven fringe is hand sewn on to the end of the oriental (both ends, if necessary).
+Hand Sew Pre-Woven Fringe - A pre-woven fringe is hand sewn on to the end of the oriental (both ends, if necessary).
 This will stop any further unraveling and make the rug look presentable.
-The fringe can be removed, allowing the customer to restore the rug in the future, if desired.
+The fringe is removable, allowing the customer to restore the rug in the future, if desired.

 Hand Serging - A hand sewn stitch is applied, which binds the edges (sides) of the oriental, protecting it from unraveling.
 There are several different stitches and styles depending on the country of origin.